bitnami/charts/bitnami/jasperreports/README.md

 ## Persistence

-The [Bitnami Jasper&reg;eports](https://github.com/bitnami/bitnami-docker-jasperreports) image stores the Jasper&reg;eports data and configurations at the `/bitnami/jasperreports` path of the container.
+The [Bitnami JasperReports](https://github.com/bitnami/bitnami-docker-jasperreports) image stores the JasperReports data and configurations at the `/bitnami/jasperreports` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Parameters](#parameters) section to configure the PVC or to disable persistence.